 - If you feel any pain in your lower back, stop here.
 If not, slowly lift your feet off the floor and take them toward your head until they are as close to it as possible without straining.

-- Hold the pose for 5 breaths before slowly lowering back down to do another one or two repetitions.
+- Hold the pose for five breaths before slowly lowering to do another one or two repetitions.

 For neck or back issues, feel free to skip this asana; it may not be wise to go into it if you’re experiencing any pain in those areas.
-If you want to proceed with caution and keep yourself safe, place a block under your sacrum (the small bone at the base of your spine) for support while coming into Bridge Pose.
-You might also hold onto something like a wall or chair if you struggle to lift up into this pose.
+If you want to proceed cautiously and keep yourself safe, place a block under your sacrum (the small bone at the base of your spine) for support while coming into Bridge Pose.
+You might also hold onto a wall or chair if you struggle to lift into this pose.